 11) Explain the procedure for manual testing.

-In The manual testing process follow the below steps:
+In the manual testing process, follow the steps below:

 12) What is the test case?